Reapor-Yurnero/VG101-FA17/docs/vsc_guide/vsc_guide.md

 }
 ```

-And now you can choose use either WSL or MinGW to compile and debug.
+And now you can choose use either MinGW or TDM-GCC or even WSL to compile and debug.
 ![win](win.png)

 Now you can click on your .c file and press F5, and it will start debugging just like an IDE.
 The started program will be the file you clicked.